AICONSlab/HyperMapp3r/docs/install.md

 # Local Install
 ===============

+**Important:**

+   `Docker` is our recommended method for running `HyperMapp3r` on local machines and servers.
+We recommend `Singularity` to run `HyperMapp3r` in a cluster environment (e.g. Compute Canada).
+   For information on how to install and use these, please see [Docker / Singularity](https://github.com/AICONSlab/HyperMapp3r/edit/master/docs/docker.md)

 ## Python
 For the main required Python packages (numpy, scipy, etc.) we recommend using [Anaconda for Python 3.6](https://www.continuum.io/downloads)